Last Update: 6 July 2022

 REOPENING OF THE BORDERS:

-Siem Reap airport is now open to receive fully vaccinated foreign travellers without quarantine.
+Cambodia has reopened its borders to fully vaccinated foreign travellers without quarantine.
 Likewise, visa-exempted countries, especially from the ASEAN regions is also welcomed in Cambodia.

 Documents for quarantine-free travel include:

 ✓ An Electronic Visa Certificate (E-visa)